 A weak core is bad news.
 Not exercising your core enough can lead to poor balance, being prone to injury, bad posture, and rapid onset of fatigue.

 Inversely, working out your core not only pops out those insane 10-packs abs, it also helps support your entire body, giving it the balance and strength it needs to move harmoniously, in proper form.
-Other great exercises that work the core, include, double crunches, and the military press.
+Other great exercises that work the core, include, planks and push ups, double crunches, and the military press.
 And another great piece of equipment that we recently discussed, Pilates chairs, help improve your core muscles.

 What Are Hack Squats Good For?